 - Emphasizes the basic human needs and how nurses can assist in meeting those needs.

-- “The nurse is expected to carry out a physician’s therapeutic plan, but individualized care is result of the nurse’s creativity in planning for care.”
+- “The nurse is expected to carry out a physician’s therapeutic plan, but individualized care is the result of the nurse’s creativity in planning for care.”

 Faye Glenn Abdellah